jacquelinearaya/jacquelinearaya.github.io/_posts/2021-05-22-memrise_reviews.md

 	json.dump(reviews_list_en, w, indent=4)
 ```

-I decided to do this for the list of languages available in the app, which you can do by simply changing the `language` parameter as shown above (english).
+I decided to do this for the list of languages available in the app, which you can do by simply changing the `language` parameter as shown above (English).
 With a json file for every language, I decided next to structure all reviews into a Pandas dataframe:

 ```python